The Trust-Forum project

 even by email users that did not register to the network)

-right to this forum.
-Limitations of access rights to a forum are
+this right to this forum.
+Limitations of access rights to a

 Folders